PMEC-OSU/FOSTWIN/README.md

 After signing up, you are first presented with a dashboard to select dates to use the system.
 When you select a given date, you have reserved that date from 00:00:00 -> 23:59:59 in `US/Central` time (Midnight to Midnight).

-1. When your turn on the system has arrived, the "To FOSTWIN Dashboard" button in the scheduling dashboard will become enabled.
+1. When your time slot begins (at midnight of your chosen date), the "To FOSTWIN Dashboard" button in the scheduling dashboard will become enabled.
 Clicking this button takes you to the web interface described in the following sub-sections.
-2. At about 10 minutes prior to the end of your scheduled time an alert will be raised from the website.
+2. Around 10 minutes before your time slot ends, an alert will be raised from the web interface.
 At this point, you should stop your simulation and download your data.
-3. At about 5 minutes prior to the end of your scheduled time, the system will be automatically stopped, then reset.
-This means any non-saved simulation data will be lost.
+3. Around 5 minutes before your time slot ends, the system will automatically stop and reset itself.
+Any non-saved simulation data will be lost.
-4. At the end of your turn, you will be redirected to the date selection dashboard where you can schedule more time on the system if desired.
+4. Once your time slot has ended, you will be redirected to the date selection dashboard where you can reserve additional time slots.

 **Note**: When your turn arrives, the `STATUS` box in the middle of the FOSTWIN dashboard (with TET and Speedgoat info underneath) should say `System Not In Use`.
 If this is not the case, please press the `Finished With System` button to reset the system.

 ## Compilation

-Compilation invokes a range of Simulink real-time tools, which first translate Simulink code into C/C++ code.
+Compilation invokes a range of Simulink real-time tools.
+Simulink code is first translated into C/C++ code.
 This C/C++ code is then compiled to form an executable that can be run on the Speedgoat real-time target.

 The options shown in the below box are all parameters that cannot be changed without recompiling.
-To change any of these options, stop any running simulation, and then press the `Start Compilation!` button.
+To change any of these options, stop your running simulation, and then press the `Start Compilation!` button.
 As the project compiles, the Compilation Report box directly to the right of the options will start to output compilation information.
-Depending on the length of simulation requested, this compilations could take a few minutes.
+Depending on the length of simulation requested, this compilation could take a few minutes.

 ![](images/compilation.png)

-**COMPILATION COMPLETE WILL BE RENDERED AT THE END OF THE COMPILATION REPORT INDICATING THE SYSTEM IS READY TO BE STARTED**
+Once compilation is complete (as confirmed at the end of the compilation report), the system is ready to be started.

 Checking the `Set To Competition Mode` box changes the `Twin Type` to `SystemID`, and sets the wave conditions as defined in the FOSTWIN control competition rules [here](https://pmec-osu.github.io/FOSTWIN/).

 ## Control parameters

 When `Start FOSTWIN` is pressed, the initial values for the control parameters will be taken from the relevant sliders.
 Our default controller uses two control parameters, the aft and the bow damping.
-"Param3" and "Param4" are not used for this default controller, but are available for the use in custom controllers.
+"Param3" and "Param4" are not used for this default controller, but are available for use in custom controllers.

 ![](images/ctrlparams.png)

 ## Wave height

-When the twin type is chosen as `SystemID`, you can change the wave height while the simulation is running.
+When the twin type is `SystemID`, you can change the wave height while the simulation is running.
 When the twin type is `WECSim`, the wave height is fixed to the value chosen at compile time.
 This limitation is due to the way in which the wave excitation force is calculated within `WECSim`.

 ## Custom controller model upload